 As soon as possible, an injured person should contact their insurance company to find out how medical treatment is covered under their insurance policy.
 Since motorcycle insurance policies often have unique provisions, it is important to review the policy and speak with the insurance adjuster to get clarification on coverage.

 When an injury is serious or a death occurs, the next step is to find an experienced St. Louis motorcycle accident attorney to start the financial recovery process by launching an insurance claim.
-Major injury or wrongful death claims are complicated and can be hard to manage without legal help.
+Major injury or St. Louis wrongful death claims are complicated and can be hard to manage without legal help.
 Having a St. Louis personal injury lawyer on board is a great relief to injured people, or to the family left behind when an accident proves fatal.
 Since personal injury lawyers offer a free initial consultation and work on a contingency basis, meaning that there are no up-front costs and all fees are paid when the claim is settled, there is no downside to speaking with a St. Louis personal injury lawyer right away, to get help for an injured motorcyclist.